Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Methods

 \paragraph{Reward oracles.} Reward oracles have become a core component in test-time compute techniques, even for the vanilla uniform Best-of-$N$ algorithm \citep{brown2024largelanguagemonkeysscaling, snell2024scalingllmtesttimecompute}.
 Common reward oracles include outcome reward models (ORMs, \citet{cobbe2021trainingverifierssolvemath}) and process reward models (PRMs, \citet{uesato2022solving, lightman2023letsverifystepstep, zhang2025lessons}).
 For tasks with easy or automatic verification, such as math and code generation, ground truth (GT) labels can serve as an exact reward oracle.
 We emphasize that \cref{alg:methods} uses \emph{the same number of reward oracle calls} as the uniform Best-of-$N$ algorithm, which relies on the reward oracle to select the final output.

 \paragraph{Hyperparameters.} \cref{alg:methods} takes two hyperparameters as input: the per-round per-query compute budget $K$ and a user-specified elimination threshold $\gamma$.
 The hyperparameter per-round per-query compute budget $K$ controls the granularity level of the budget allocation: a smaller value of $K$ leads to more fine-grained budget allocation with an increased number of allocation rounds.
 The elimination hyperparameter $\gamma $ decides when to eliminate a query from the active set $\cA$.
 The value of $\gamma$ can be determined based on expert knowledge or based on cross-validation on a separate training set.
 These hyperparameters offer additional levels of flexibility for \cref{alg:methods}.
-In \cref{subsec:ablation}, we show that \cref{alg:methods} is robust to various choices of per-round per-query compute budget $K$ and elimination threshold $\gamma$.
+We conduct ablation studies of these hyperparameters in \cref{subsec:ablation} and \cref{app:thresholds}.